apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 ]
 ```

 Ta-da!
-We managed to get links leading to the product pages.
-In the next lesson we'll crawl these URLs so that we can have more details about the products in our dataset.
+We've managed to get links leading to the product pages.
+In the next lesson, we'll crawl these URLs so that we can gather more details about the products in our dataset.

 ---